 - Removal and Disposal Fee

 Often, you’ll find that one of your products is a liability to you, and you’d like to get it returned from the inventory.
-For sending you that product back, Amazon will charge you with removal and disposal fee.
+For returning that product, Amazon will charge you removal and disposal fees.

 Pros & Cons: Selling On Amazon

-In this section, we have given the pros & cons of selling on Amazon.
-Let’s have a look.
+In this section, we have given the pros & cons of selling on Amazon, and let’s look.

 - Prime Shipping: When any seller uses the FBA to fulfill their order, your product will get the prime badge and have an access to Amazon sizeable which order from Prime Seller.